 Each program participant has his or her own specific care requirements and a custom care plan is developed for each participant.
 This waiver allows for consumer direction of non-medical services, also referred to as self-directed care.
 This means that eligible participants have flexibility and choice as to what services best suit them, as well as which provider they prefer.
-These services can be provided at home, in adult foster care, or other community living environments, but not in a skilled nursing home or an assisted living facility.
+In some cases, family members, including spouses and adult children, can be hired to provide care.
+Available services can be provided at home, in adult foster care, or other community living environments, but not in a skilled nursing home or an assisted living facility.
 A list of the services relevant to the elderly follows:

 For more information about the Supports for Community Living Medicaid Waiver, click here.
 The application process for this waiver begins with the Kentucky Division of Developmental and Intellectual Disabilities (DDID).
 More information and the application paperwork can be found here.

-As of 2019, a waiting list for this waiver exists.
+A waiting list for this waiver may exist.
 Eligible applicants are accepted into this program based on one’s application date as funding becomes available.
-One's level of care need is also considered.
+One’s level of care need is also considered.